GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-configuration/en.md

 ![Default Schema Configuration in the Settings](../../images/settings-default-schema-configuration.png)

-Opening the schema configuration's permalink in the browser will show its contents (as long as the user has access to it):
+Opening the schema configuration's permalink in the browser will show its contents (as long as the user is logged-in and the user role has access to it):

 ![Schema configuration's source](../../images/schema-configuration-source.png)